-Ukraine has recently made various efforts to improve its corporate governance environment in order to bring it into compliance with international standards and to overcome the existing shortcomings.
-In particular, these efforts have included the introduction of a voluntary corporate governance code in 2003 and the passage of a new securities law in 2006.
-Most importantly, a new Law on Joint-stock companies ('the JSC Law') came into force in October 2008 and fully applies starting May 2011.
+Ukraine has recently made various efforts to improve its corporate governance environment in order to bring it into line with international standards and to overcome the existing shortcomings.
+In particular, these efforts have included the adoption of a new securities law in 2006 and a new depository system law in 2012.
+Most importantly, a Law on Joint-Stock Companies ('the JSC Law') came into force in October 2008 and fully applies starting May 2011.
 The adoption of the JSC Law is a significant step towards the establishment of a comprehensive corporate governance regime.

-Currently, the legal framework regulating joint-stock companies ('JSC') basically comprises the JSC Law, the Law on Business Associations, the Civil Code of Ukraine, the Commercial Code of Ukraine, the Law on Securities and the Stock Market (the Securities Law), the Law on State Regulation of the Securities Market in Ukraine and the Law on the National Depository System.
+Currently, the legal framework regulating joint-stock companies ('JSCs') basically comprises the JSC Law, the Law on Business Associations, the Civil Code of Ukraine, the Commercial Code of Ukraine, the Law on Securities and the Stock Market (the Securities Law), the Law on State Regulation of the Securities Market in Ukraine and the Law on the Depository System of Ukraine.

-By removing many gaps in current legislation regarding JSC activity, the JSC Law is a significant step forward for Ukraine in the protection of interests of both minority shareholders and major investors.
-Although not perfect, to this point it is the most comprehensive and well thought through piece of legislation in the sphere of corporate governance in Ukraine.
+By removing many of the gaps in current legislation regarding JSC activity, the JSC Law was a significant step forward for Ukraine in the protection of interests of both minority shareholders and major investors.
+Although not perfect, to this point it is the most comprehensive and well thought-out piece of legislation in the sphere of corporate governance in Ukraine.
 The JSC Law represents a major improvement over the Law on Business Associations with regard to the protection of minority shareholders' rights.
-For example, cumulative voting became possible, minority shareholders were given the right to place items on the agenda of shareholder meetings and dissenting shareholders were given the right to demand that their shares be bought out if they disagreed with major corporate decisions.
+For example, cumulative voting became possible, minority shareholders were given the right to place items on the agenda of shareholder meetings, and dissenting shareholders were given the right to demand that their shares be bought out if they disagreed with major corporate decisions.
 All of these were long-awaited steps towards a modern company law in Ukraine.

-Further, in recent years the NSMSC has approved a number of clarifications of important provisions of the JSC Law.
-The main goal of such clarifications is to iron out some drawbacks and inconsistencies in the new JSC Law by explaining how certain key norms can be applied in practice.
-A number of important regulations were brought into compliance with the JSC Law or were newly adopted.
+Further, in recent years the NSMSC has approved a significant number of clarifications of important provisions of the JSC Law.
+The main goal of such clarifications is to iron out some drawbacks and inconsistencies by explaining how certain key norms can be applied in practice.
+A number of important regulations were brought into compliance with the JSC Law or were newly adopted to develop and elaborate the procedures established by the aforementioned laws.
 All JSCs, both public and private, stand to benefit from these efforts to rationalise and simplify Ukrainian corporate law.

 i Board structure and practices

-Generally in Ukraine there is a two-tier board structure comprised of the management board ('the board') and the council.
-Both shall exercise general governance over JSC's activities except for matters of exclusive competence of the general meeting of shareholders ('the general shareholders' meeting').
+Generally in Ukraine there is a two-tier board structure comprising the management board ('the board') and the council.
+Both should exercise general governance over the JSC's activities except for matters of exclusive competence of the general meeting of shareholders ('the general shareholders' meeting').

 In JSCs that have 10 or more shareholders, establishment of the council is obligatory.
-In JSCs with nine or less shareholders and in absence of a council, its powers shall be performed by the general shareholders' meeting.
-In such cases, the authorities of the council on preparing and holding the general shareholders' meeting envisaged by the JSC Law shall be performed by the board unless the company's charter stipulates otherwise.
+In JSCs with nine or less shareholders, and in absence of a council, its duties will be performed by the general shareholders' meeting.
+In such cases, the powers of the council to prepare and hold the general shareholders' meeting envisaged by the JSC Law will be carried out by the board unless the company's charter stipulates otherwise.